mortezakowkabi/jcb-persian-documentation/english/How-to-install-jcb-packages.md

 You can contribute your own JCB packages to the **Community Repository**.
 A separate tutorial explains how to do this, ensuring that your shared package becomes accessible to all JCB users.

-In earlier versions, **VDM packages required paid keys**.
-Now, JCB offers **free keys** for verified users who show community support-by forking, starring, or watching the respective GitHub repositories.

-Follow the on-screen link for details.
+Earlier releases required access keys, but the unified public edition no longer hides packages behind licensing.

-Once you have your **key**, select the desired package (such as the **Joomla Component Builder itself**) and click **"Get Package."**
+Select the desired package (such as the **Joomla Component Builder itself**) and click **"Get Package."**

 [00:03:38](https://www.youtube.com/watch?v=PGmEoliopv8&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m38s)
 JCB will automatically download the package from GitHub into your development environment, validating it using a **checksum process**.